danschumann/limby-resize/README.md

 ```

-*Note:*  Currently the algorithm supports resizing down, or resizing up to a scale of 2, if you scale up bigger than 2x, it won't look right.
-I'll patch this next version.
+*Note:*  If you scale up ( make a bigger image ), it will bypass the algorithm and use default `drawImage`

 * Gif support only for image magick at the moment